Sunset Hike at Dante's View

 It’s one of the world’s best places to watch a sunset.
 Dante’s View is a 5,476-foot vantage of the whole southern basin of Death Valley from the top of the Black Mountains.
 On clear days you get views of both the highest and lowest points in the contiguous U.S.

-Arrive before sunset and from the large parking area head north and up a spur trail overlooking the lowest point in North America, Badwater Basin—currently graced with a temporary oasis, Manly Lake (pictured below); the lake was created (and is being replenished) by atmospheric river storms that have occurred over the past few years.
+Arrive before sunset and from the large parking area head north and up a spur trail overlooking the lowest point in North America, Badwater Basin.
+The basin is sometimes graced with a temporary oasis, Manly Lake (pictured below); the lake is created and replenished by atmospheric river storms.
 It could be called Mirror Manly Lake because of the incredible reflections the water mirrors from the surrounding mountains.

 Within a few minutes on the trail you’ll see a spur trail to an obvious outcropping where you can take a seat or give a standing ovation to the storied scenery.